-Are you interested in teaching English online?
-You can teach English with VIPKid, “an online education company that connects students and teachers globally through one-to-one personalized English language classes.”
+Do you want to teach English online?
+If you are American, Canadian or South African, you can teach English with VIPKid, “an online education company that connects students and teachers globally through one-to-one personalized English language classes.”

 How long have you worked for VIPKid?

 For almost 2 years.

 Since August of 2018.